Michael Kors draws inspiration from his grandmother's wedding dress for New York Fashion Week fall/winter collection - ExBulletin

 Michael Kors draws inspiration from his grandmother's wedding dress for New York Fashion Week fall/winter collection

-NEW YORK The original location of the legendary Barneys department store in Manhattan's Chelsea neighborhood paved the way for designer Michael Kors to present his Fall/Winter 2024 collection at New York Fashion Week.
+New York (AP) The original location of legendary department store Barneys in Manhattan's Chelsea neighborhood paved the way for designer Michael Kors to present his fall-winter 2024 collection at New York Fashion Week.

 Inside the mirrored lobby, the celebrity-rich crowd included actors Blake Lively, Katie Holmes, Rachel Zegler, Brie Larson, Gabrielle Union and more.
 Vogue editor-in-chief Anna Wintour was also in attendance, as was artist Kelsea Ballerini.